adamwax06/Final-Exams-Scheduling-Project/README.md

 Follow the commands:

+1. Enter your data into data/studentCourses.txt following the provided format
-1. Enter "javac src/\*.java" in your terminal
+2. Enter "javac src/\*.java" in your terminal
-2. Enter "java src.ExamScheduler"
+3. Enter "java src.ExamScheduler"